apache/airflow/docs/apache-airflow/installation/prerequisites.rst

 .. warning::

-  Airflow currently can be run on POSIX-compliant Operating Systems.
+  Airflow™ currently can be run on POSIX-compliant Operating Systems.
 For development it is regularly tested on fairly modern Linux Distros and recent versions of MacOS.
   On Windows you can run it via WSL2 (Windows Subsystem for Linux 2) or via Linux Containers.
   The work to add Windows support is tracked via `#10388 <https://github.com/apache/airflow/issues/10388>`__